rakshithkeegadi/CarND-Advanced-Lane-Lines/final_writeup.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 The code to calibrate the image can be found in [here](https://github.com/rakshithkeegadi/CarND-Advanced-Lane-Lines/blob/master/advanced_lanes.ipynb).
-At first, all the images that are read were distorted images of a chessboard and after reading the distorted images the edges were recognised.
+At first, all the images that are read were distorted images of a chessboard and then the distorted images edges were recognised using cv2.drawChessboardCorners.
 #### Chessboard images with edges are as below

 ![alt text][image2]

-Once the edges were recognized the camera is calibrated using cv2.calibrateCamera which gives out the parameters to undistort the image.
+Once the edges were recognized the camera was calibrated using cv2.calibrateCamera which gives out the parameters to undistort the image.
 The image parameters are then used to undistort the image and here is a sample of undistored chessboard.

 ![alt text][image5]